SBrough02/Spectroscopy/README.md

 In Figure 6, chi squared analysis was used to model the atmosphere of the hot Jupiter in comparison to the data from Figure 4.
 The metallicity, carbon to oxygen (C/O) ratio and cloud top pressure were varied with the PLATON model to minimise the difference between the model and observational data.
 The retrieval produced a metallicity of log(Z) = 1.47 ± 0.13, a C/O of 0.89 ± 0.01 and a cloud top pressure of approximately 15 mbar.
 In comparison to the paper by Zhang et al. (2020), who reported a C/O ratio of 0.64 ± 0.07 and a metallicity of 1.08 ± 0.22, and the paper by Lee et al. (2016) which found that the cloud top pressure was typically below 1 bar.
 The achieved metallicity is broadly consistent with the literature value within the reported uncertainties, as is the cloud top pressure, however the C/O is higher than the reported value.

 The reduced chi squared for this fit was approximately 17.1, which is higher than the desired value.
 This indicates that the resulting spectrum does not provide a statistically good fit to the observational data.
 This may result from limitations in the atmospheric model or additional atmospheric effects that are not accounted for.

+## References

+1. Zhang, M. et al. (2019).
+Forward Modeling and Retrievals with PLATON, a Fast Open-source Tool.
+Publications of the Astronomical Society of the Pacific
+2. Zhang, M. et al. (2020).
+PLATON II: New Capabilities and a Comprehensive Retrieval on HD 189733b Transit and Eclipse Data.
+The Astrophysical Journal
+3. Lee, G. et al. (2016).
+Dynamic mineral clouds on HD 189733b: I. 3D RHD with kinetic, non-equilibrium cloud formation.
+Astronomy & Astrophysics